- Total units 24 Units

-Please keep in mind that courses can not be double counted towards multiple specialisations.
-For students who wish to complete the Management Essentials Specialisation, you will need to select another course from the restricted elective list (for example, MGMT7153) instead of MGMT8270.
+Note that courses can not be double counted towards multiple specialisations.
+Students who wish to complete the Management Essentials Specialisation are advised that:

 This specialisation requires the completion of 24 units, which must consist of:

-18 units from the completion of courses from the following list:
+18 units from completion of the following compulsory courses:

 MGMT7060 - Thought Leadership in Organisations (6 units)